rustyrussell/lightning-rfc/02-peer-protocol.md

 A receiving node:
   - if the `update_fee` is too low for timely processing, OR is unreasonably large:
-    - SHOULD fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the sender is not responsible for paying the Bitcoin fee:
-    - MUST fail the channel.
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
   - if the sender cannot afford the new fee rate on the receiving node's current commitment transaction:
-    - SHOULD fail the channel,
+    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
       - but MAY delay this check until the `update_fee` is committed.

 #### Rationale